AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/testing-a-course.rst

-As an instructor, you can release assignments, then go to the student view, fetch, do, submit, etc.  This is the same experience as students would get, and there is not really much more to test other than this.
+As an instructor, you can release assignments, then go to the student view, fetch, do, submit, etc.  This is the same experience as students would get, and really is the full experience (there is not much else to test).
-You can and TAs (or TAs you add just for this purpose) can test this way.
+You and your TAs can test this way - and of course you can add others just for the purpose of testing it this way.

+Of course, you can add TAs just for the purpose of testing it like this, and this would be recommended (as long as nothing is secret is the course directory at the time you are doing these tests - remember to remove them later).
+You can do this yourself using the group management service we send you (domesti.cs).

 An instructor also has an option in the server list to spawn as a student.
 This hides the ``/course`` directory and makes the